Domestic Violence - Criminal Defense - PC 273.5 - Domestic Violence Lawyer in California

 - a person with whom you have had or previously had a dating or engagement relationship.

-You will usually be charged under Penal Code Section 243(e) if the touching or contact does not result in physical injury described above.
+You will typically be charged under Penal Code Section 243(e) if the contact does not cause physical injury.

 Is 273.5 A Felony or Misdemeanor?

-The Law Office of Richard Wagner has negotiated probation for clients convicted under Penal Code Section 273.5 instead of the harsh sentences described above.
+The Law Office of Richard Wagner has helped clients get probation.
+This is for those convicted under Penal Code Section 273.5.
+This option is better than the harsh sentences mentioned earlier.

-If the court grants probation, you must complete what is called a batterers' treatment program, pay fines and fees; do community service, and make a donation to a domestic violence shelter up to a maximum of five thousand dollars ($5,000).
+If the court grants probation, you must complete a batterers' treatment program.
+You also need to pay fines and fees.
+Additionally, you must do community service and donate to a domestic violence shelter.
+The donation can be up to five thousand dollars ($5,000).

-If you get convicted of Penal Code Section 273.5(a), the court must consider a restraining order banning any contact with the victim for up to 10 years.
+If you are convicted under Penal Code Section 273.5(a), the court must think about a restraining order.
+This order can stop you from contacting the victim for up to 10 years.

 Additionally, AB 3129 amended California Penal Code 29850, making it illegal for a person convicted on or after January 1, 2019, of a misdemeanor violation of Penal Code Section 273.5 to own, purchase, receive, or possess a firearm.
 (For convictions before January 1, 2019, it was a 10-year firearm ban.)